 The position’s competency profile specifies the “client focus” competency at a level-one proficiency, which means that successful performers “are able to shows clients or customers that their perspectives are valued.”
 To explore the candidate’s past performance in this area, the interviewer asks, “Can you tell me about a time when you showed a client or customer that their perspectives were valued?”

 - Structure the interview process

-Software such as HRSG’s CompetencyCore can improve consistency even further by enabling organizations to centralize their competencies and related question banks in the cloud.
+Software such as HRSG’s CompetencyCore (which features built-in interview guides linked to competencies) can improve consistency even further by enabling organizations to centralize their competencies and related question banks in the cloud.
 Interviewers can then generate an approved, competency-based interview script for a specific job at any time.

 - Evaluate both “soft” and hard skills

 While the competition for hard skills is heating up, the importance of soft skills in virtually every industry and role is steadily increasing.
 But many interviewers find it challenging to probe a candidate’s soft skills.